abelardinel2/The_Daily_Insider/README.md

-# Insider Flow Analyzer
+# Insider Flow Analyzer Bot

-Tracks insider sales and purchases from SEC Form 4 filings, calculates bias, and outputs summaries.
+Fetches daily insider trading data and sends a summary to Telegram.